-Student access to computers is available in the Instructional Services Center (ISC) and at various times in other computer laboratories.
+Student access to computers is available in The Center for Student Success and at various times in other computer laboratories.
 All enrolled students must follow the computer and email usage policies published in the MTI Student Handbook.
 Violation of those policies will result in disciplinary action.